 It’s standard practice to further investigate all men with a kidney infection simply because the condition is much rarer in men.
-Only women who have had two or more kidney infections tend to be referred.
+Only women who have had 2 or more kidney infections tend to be referred.
 Most children with a kidney infection will be treated in hospital.

 Hospital treatment may also be needed if: